lbondaryk/PlayerProto/test/README.md

 ## Testing iframes ##
 When opening the file from browser, you will run into security issues of iframe not being able to load Javascript.
 The workaround is to open the page from a web server.
-In Mac Python is pre-installed, so you can run a tiny web server
+In Mac Python is pre-installed, so you can run the Python's tiny web server

     $ python -m SimpleHTTPServer